 Attend a free test prep workshop to prepare for the math and English placement tests so that you start college on the right foot.
 Learn strategies to take the Accuplacer, discover effective test-taking strategies, and complete practice questions under the guidance of an expert tutor.
 Workshops are free and designed to help you save money by placing as high as possible.
 Ideal for students who have been away from the classroom for a while, or who want to brush up on skills before taking the test.
 See the Assessment Center for more information.

 If a student has taken a placement test and would like to do some practice or studying without taking a lower level class, there is a diagnostic test available.
 The diagnostic is included in the $25 fee.
 For an additional $15 a student can access MyFoundationLab (MFL).
 This is an individualized learning plan based on the results of the diagnostic.
 Students can go through 10 weeks of modules that will allow them to study the skills needed to improve the scores on the CPT.

 Placement Testing is done on a walk-in basis.
 See the Assessment Center for hours and location information.

-If you have documentation showing placement from another Community or Technical College in Washington State via the ACCUPLACER or COMPASS or ASSET tests you can submit that placement for equivalency at SPSCC.
+If you have documentation showing placement from another community or technical college in Washington State via the ACCUPLACER or COMPASS or ASSET tests, you can submit that placement for equivalency at SPSCC if the scores are less than one year old.
 Submit to the Assessment Center or Advising Center.